-On Saturday, November 21, Brattleboro’s American Legion Post 5 will honor local soldiers killed in action during the Vietnam War.
+On November 21, 2015, Brattleboro’s American Legion Post 5 honored local soldiers killed in action during the Vietnam War.

-A ceremony, at the post home on Linden Street, will include students from Brattleboro Union High School reading the names and a brief biography of each of the 11 men, followed by a brief address by Dr. Robert Tortolani, a combat battalion surgeon during the Vietnam War.
+A ceremony, at the post home on Linden Street, included students from Brattleboro Union High School reading the names and a brief biography of each of the 11 men, followed by a brief address by Dr. Robert Tortolani, a combat battalion surgeon during the Vietnam War.

 Below visitors will find photos shared by the family, a brief biography and a student tribute by Breanna Sheehan remembering the life and service of Paul Richard Dartt.

 Paul was born in Brattleboro, the son of Donald and Doralys Dartt on March 20, 1946.
 He grew up with his brother Roger and his four sisters: Donna Cole, Ruth Blunt, Kathleen Macie and Janet Curran.
 Paul attended St. Michael School.

 His sister, Ruth has fond memories to share.
 “From a very early age Paul was incredibly active.
 He was always a risk taker and quite the prankster.
 If there was a tree to climb, or a race to run, Paul was up for it!”